-A dependable pair of closed-back headphones are an integral part of any studio.
+A dependable pair of good closed back headphones are an integral part of any studio.
 Especially home-based studios where you may need to contend with outside noise.
 In this review, we check out the AKG K371 to see if it is worth considering.

 The AKG K371 has a lot going for it.
 An attractive price point and some great features.
 Below are the quick pros and cons before we take a closer look at these studio cans.